yzyii/luashitacast/README.md

 # Rag's LuAshitacast

-A combined LuAshitacast for HorizonXI (Lvl 75 era) that was originally based off of https://github.com/GetAwayCoxn/Luashitacast-Profiles
+A combined LuAshitacast for Lvl 75 era that was originally based off of https://github.com/GetAwayCoxn/Luashitacast-Profiles

 All jobs are fully implemented.